The Four Seasons

 (1921–1992)

-A massive Empire-style sanctuary built in 1823-30.
+A massive Empire-style sanctuary built between 1823 and 1830.
 It replaced the demolished medieval church of St. Nicholas in the cemetery.
-An interesting feature of the Jevišovice church is the organ, which is almost a hundred years older than the church itself.
-It dates back to 1748, when it was made by the Brno organ builder Jan Vymola and was originally placed in the Cathedral of St. Peter and Paul in Brno.
+A point of interest in the Jevišovice church is the organ, which is almost a hundred years older than the church itself.
+It dates from 1748, when it was made by the Brno organ builder Jan Výmola and was originally located in the Cathedral of St. Peter and Paul in Brno.